fluxcd/flux/docs/references/fluxyaml-config-files.md

 ### Using patch-updated configuration

-A patch-updated configuration generates manifests using commands, and records updates in a patch file.
+A patch-updated configuration generates manifests using commands, and records updates as a set of [strategic merge][strategic-merge] patches in a file.

 For example, when an automated image upgrade is run, fluxd will do
 this: